trans-travel/trans-travel/us/nm.md

 ## Relationship Recognition

- * Same-sex marriage (and thus all trans marriage) is recognized
+ * Same-sex marriage (and thus all trans marriage) is recognized.
  * Within the Navajo Nation, the Diné Marriage Act prohibits recognition of same-sex marriage.
 It is unknown how the "sex" of trans people would be seen under this law, potentially placing all trans/cis marriages at risk (straight or queer) as well as most queer marriages.
+ * It is unknown wheter Zuni Pueblo recognizes same-sex marriages performed elsewhere.

 ## Relevant Laws